Welcome to Volume 4 of Executed to Suppress His Message.

 Now in those days John the Baptist came, preaching in the wilderness of Judea, saying, “Repent, for the kingdom of heaven is at hand.”

-Both Jesus and John the Baptist preached a gospel about the Kingdom of God.
-Furthermore, this gospel states that Christians must repent in order to enter the Kingdom.
-And notice how in each of the passages cited above, the subject of personal salvation is not even mentioned.
+So understand: both Jesus and John preached a gospel about the Kingdom of God.
+And this gospel states that Christians must repent in order to enter the Kingdom.
+And in each of the passages cited above, the subject of personal salvation is not even mentioned.

 The Apostles Preached the Same Gospel